wexample/php-yaml/README.md

 ## Integration in the Suite

-This package is part of the **Wexample Suite** — a collection of high-quality Python packages designed to work seamlessly together.
+This package is part of the Wexample Suite — a collection of high-quality, modular tools designed to work seamlessly together across multiple languages and environments.

 ### Related Packages